NaitikFulfagar/DSAL/README.md

 # DSAL
-Not Reposibility of Repositiory Owner for any Unethical activity
+Not Reposibility of Repository Owner for any Unethical activity